yuwangy/regexcite/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of regexcite is to ...
+The goal of regexcite is to provide better, easier, more convenient function for string manipulation.

 ## Installation